Explainer: Can You Copyright Furniture?

-However, mass-designed products can be protected by Australia’s.
+However, mass-designed products can be protected by Australia’s designs system.
 This system protects the visual appearance of a product.
 Unlike with copyright, designers must register their designs to be protected under law.

 For a design to be registered, it must meet certain minimum requirements.
 Importantly, it must be new and visually distinctive.
 The novelty of a design is critical to protection.
 These requirements ensure that ordinary and unremarkable designs are not constrained by intellectual property law, but are free for people to make and sell.

 How is this determined?
-An application for design registration is filed with and assessed by, located in Canberra.
+An application for design registration is filed with and assessed by IP Australia, located in Canberra.
 It usually takes between three and 12 months to process an application, and costs around $300 to apply.
 Once registered, design protection lasts for five years, with the opportunity to renew registration for a further five years - so 10 years in total.